cornwell/cornwell.github.io/_posts/2025-05-30-CDCdiabetes-survey-gaussian-svm.md

 | `BMI` | `GenHlth` | `MentHlth` | `PhysHlth` | `Age` | `Education` | `Income` |

-* `GenHlth` is a Likert-scale response in range 1-5.
+* `GenHlth` is a Likert-scale response in range 1-5, the respondent's perception of their general health.
 * Two of them &ndash; `MentHlth` and `PhysHlth` &ndash; are in range 1-30, corresponding to number of days within the past 30 days that mental, resp. physical, health were _not good_.
 * Respondents reported their age, education level, and income which were binned into categories, giving the features `Age`, `Education`, and `Income`.
 * The feature `BMI` is the body mass index, calculated from other responses.